icornelius/boethius2019/outline-of-dcp.md

 -->

-This outline draws from J. J. O'Donnell's commentary (1990) and John Marenbon's *Boethius* (2003), with some debatable alterations.
+This outline of the *Consolatio* draws from J. J. O'Donnell's commentary (1990) and John Marenbon's *Boethius* (2003), with some debatable alterations.

-> B. = Boethius the prisoner
+  B. = Boethius the prisoner
-> P. = Philosophia
+  P. = Philosophia

 # Setting the scene; Philosophia's diagnosis (bk.
 1)